dagronf/DFSearchKit/README.md

 #### DFSearchIndexData

-A class inheriting from DFIndex that implements an in-memory index.
+A class inheriting from DFSearchIndex that implements an in-memory index.

 ```
 if let indexer = DFSearchIndexData.create()